 - 2.4.1 Determine the classification of the receiving waterbodies and note downstream impairments. - 2.4.2 Develop a plan that meets the requirements of SCDOT's Construction Permit SCR160000 for erosion and sedimentation control during construction for the entire project length.
 Summarize the plan on the ECDS that is included within the construction plans. - 2.4.3 Provide additional water quality treatment when outfalls discharge to 303(d) listed, TMDL, and other sensitive waters.
 Utilize vegetative practices where possible and structural controls when vegetative practices are not applicable at these outfalls.
-Include treatment at select significant outfalls through vegetative practices where possible and utilize structural controls when vegetative practices are not applicable.
 Obtain approval from the SCDOT prior to implementing structural controls.